avizaig/Bus/README.md

 Script to file a complaint regarding public transportation on the department of transportation's webiste

 To run:
-Need to have maven
-On the root level to resolve the dependencies run: mvn dependency:resolve

-Need to make sure the chromedriver is available and executuble
+Need to make sure the chromedriver executuble per operating system is available.

+Maven is recommended in order to resolve the dependencies of the project.
+From the root level, run:
+mvn dependency:resolve
+to download the dependencies (selenium is mandatory).

-Run the src/main/Bus.java
+Run the src/main/java/Bus.java